joernio/flatgraph/README.md

 To start the benchmark, execute the `./runBenchmarks.sh` script.
 It compiles and stages this build and converts the given `cpg.bin` from overflowdbv1 into a `./cpg.fg` in the overflowdbv2/flatgraph format using the `odbConvert` tool.

-Then outputs of the script are placed in `./jmhResults.txt` for iteration over the graph, and for graph loading and memory consumption in `./odb1Results.txt` and `./odb2Results.txt`.
+Then outputs of the script are placed in `./benchmarks/target/jmh-output.txt` and `./benchmarks/target/jmh-results.csv` and  for iteration over the graph.
+And for graph loading and memory consumption in `./odb1Results.txt` and `./odb2Results.txt`.

 For this you need an example graph that you can conveniently generate with joern and take from the workspace (don't forget to save).
 Since this uses joern domain classes, it is incompatible with ocular/codescience graphs.
 It is also